Old Louisville: Revitalization

-One of the first to take an active role in preserving and revitalizing Old Louisville was Courier-Journal writer J. Douglas Nunn.
-In 1960 he began a vigorous public information campaign concerning the area.
-Nunn compared it to neighborhoods like D.C.'s Georgetown and Boston's Beacon Hill.
-In 1961 Nunn took a leave of absence from his job and started "Restoration, Inc.", a group that restored ten homes in Old Louisville's Belgravia Court in 1961, spurring interest in preservation that would lead many local activists to move to the area.
-This effort also led to the first use of the name Old Louisville in print in that year, as a reflection of the interest in preservation.
-With the activists' efforts the area was made into a historic preservation district in 1975.
+One of the first to take an active role in preserving and revitalizing Old Louisville was Louisville Courier Journal writer J. Douglas Nunn.
+In 1960, he began a vigorous public information campaign concerning the area.
+Nunn compared it to neighborhoods such as Georgetown in Washington, D.C. and Beacon Hill in Boston.
+In 1961 Nunn took a leave of absence from his job and started "Restoration, Inc.", a group that restored ten homes in Old Louisville's Belgravia Court in 1961.
+This spurred interest in preservation that led many local activists to move to the area, and led to the first use of the name "Old Louisville" in print in that year.
+With the activists' efforts, the area was made a historic preservation district in 1975.
 The area has continued to improve, with new restaurants and shops opening and many students, and young professionals moving into the area.
 Property owners, who once cheaply converted the old houses to apartments, have invested more in improvements since the 1980s, and several properties have been converted into luxury condominiums.
 The median home value more than doubled between 1990 and 2000, increasing at a faster rate than Louisville as a whole.
-This overall process of improvement and rising property values has been described as gentrification.
+This process has been described as gentrification.

 The area is now one of the most ethnically and economically diverse in Louisville.
 Crime is becoming less of a problem.
 While in 2003 there were 11.5 crimes per 1,000 residents, over twice the average for the city of Louisville as a whole, which was 5.0 crimes per 1,000 residents Old Louisville now has a similar number of calls for police assistance as other parts of Louisville.
 The Louisville Metro Police 4th Division is responsible for a large portion of Louisville beyond Old Louisville, but is conveniently located in Central Park in Old Louisville.
 It had 134 officers assigned to it in 2006.
 Most calls are related to car break-ins and non-violent crimes.
 Murders are still rare, with one or two per year.
 Overall crime rates for both Old Louisville and the city as a whole increased sharply in 2005 over the 2004 rate, although there was a decline again the first half of 2006.